nestybox/sysbox-ee/docs/user-guide/dind.md

 The inner Docker must not be configured with [userns-remap](https://docs.docker.com/engine/security/userns-remap/).

-Enabling userns-remap in Docker is sometimes done in order to improve isolation of containers (by leveraging the isolation provided by the Linux user-namespace on them).

-In this case, enabling userns-remap on the inner Docker would cause the Linux user-namespace to be used on the inner containers, further isolating them from the rest of the software in the system container.
+Enabling userns-remap on the inner Docker would cause the Linux user-namespace to be used on the inner containers, further isolating them from the rest of the software in the system container.

-This is useful and we plan to support in the future.
+This is useful and we plan to support it in the future.

-But note the following: even without the inner Docker userns remap, inner containers are already well isolated from the host by the system container (which does use the Linux user namespace).
+Note however that even without the inner Docker userns remap, inner containers are already well isolated from the host by the system container itself, since the system container uses the Linux user namespace.